Alquama00s/Competitive-Coding/Codechef/longchallenges/README.md

 # Competitive Coading

-This contains all the solutions to questions encountered during Codechef contest
+This contains all the solutions to questions encountered during Codechef long challenges

+Long challenges are discontinued

 ## Navigations